Hiya! I’m Madeline Alford, a Brooklyn-based style and travel blogger. Thanks for stopping by my corner of the Internet.

 I began in the events and promotions department, before getting my dream job writing for what would become LuckyShops.com.
 As the editorial assistant and then the news writer, I wrote and produced content I was really proud of.
 I also worked with the best team around—we still meet up regularly for what we affectionately call “Guac n’ Talk” (aka some guacamole and lots of tequila).
 And at the old Condé Nast offices at 4 Times Square, every day I ate lunch brought from home in Tupperware with someone who would turn out to be a bridesmaid at my wedding (hey Steph!).

 After two years, Lucky folded.
 First the print magazine, and then the website all of us had so lovingly contributed.
 Then the unthinkable happened—with no warning, LuckyShops.com went dark.
 All the work that we had put in over the years disappeared.

-Even though at that point I had realized that my dream career actually lay back where I started in event production, I was extremely proud of my writing for LuckyShops.
+Even though at that point I had realized that my dream career actually lay back where I started in marketing and events, I was extremely proud of my writing for LuckyShops.
 And even though being an editor full-time wasn’t exactly where my career path led me, I still have a passion for writing.

 So, The Postscript was born.
 Merriam-Webster defines “postscript” as “an additional statement that provides further information on or a sequel to something.”
 So here it is, my personal addendum to the work I did at Lucky.